 Data made available for download

 For the first time, ICPSR data was available for download from the Web.

 ICPSR founder Warren Miller passed away in 1999 at the age of 74.
 His obituary in the New York Times can be read online.

 Myron Gutmann talks about his time as director of ICPSR.

 Myron Gutmann, previously director of the Population Research Center at the University of Texas at Austin, was named ICPSR director in 2001.
 He served until 2009, overseeing dramatic growth in grant funding and the creation of four new archives.
 Gutmann left ICPSR to become the head of the National Science Foundation's Directorate for the Social, Behavioral, and Economic Sciences.
-Videos of Gutmann recounting his time at ICPSR can be viewed on this site.

 Web downloads opened to all members